justinband/justinband.github.io/README.md

 * Discussions in the README are bolstered by the book, _Modern Technical Writing_ by Andrew Etter.

-* Thanks to Adam Azarov, Tommy Wu, and Mostafa Kamal for peer editing this README.
+* Thanks to Adam Azarov, Tommy Wu, and Mostafa Kamal for providing feedback.

 ## FAQ